ozgucbertug/latentHeuristics/index.md

 We may seek to maximize or minimize the objective function, meaning that we are searching for a candidate solution that has the highest or lowest score respectively.
 Typically, with neural networks, we seek to minimize the error.
 As such, the objective function is often referred to as a cost function or a loss function and the value calculated by the loss function is referred to as simply “loss".

+### The Earth Mover's Distance:

+The Earth Mover's Distance (EMD) is a method to evaluate dissimilarity between two multi-dimensional distributions in some feature space where a distance measure between single features, which we call the ground distance is given.
+The EMD "lifts" this distance from individual features to full distributions.

+Intuitively, given two distributions, one can be seen as a mass of earth properly spread in space, the other as a collection of holes in that same space.
+Then, the EMD measures the least amount of work needed to fill the holes with earth.
+Here, a unit of work corresponds to transporting a unit of earth by a unit of ground distance.

+>EQUATION?

+### Chamfer Distance:

+The chamfer distance function measures the similarity of two contours where the distance takes two sets of edge points, from a template T and an edge map E, and evaluates the score at a translation.

+>EQUATION?

+__For our model, we implemennted the Chamfer distannce loss funcrtion__

 # Can learning-based models trained on customized datasets capture geometric design intention?